Skip to Main Content

 • To choose the right lending option for your business, consider term lengths, interest rates, requirements, terms and conditions

-If your company needs fast cash to cover emergencies or seasonal expenses, a short-term business loan like a line of credit, invoice financing or merchant cash advance can be a good source of funds.
-But these loans may carry higher rates and unfavorable terms than alternative options.
+If your company needs fast cash to cover emergencies or seasonal expenses, a short-term business loan — like a term loan, invoice financing or merchant cash advance — can be a good source of funds.

 Long-term loans